 - Best aesthetic results.
 Breast implants provide beautiful, natural results, and the size and shape of breasts you want.

 - Time-tested procedure.
 Although saline injections are minimally invasive, they still carry risks, which have not yet been fully defined.
-Breast augmentation has known risks, for which Dr. Beck and our staff take steps to avoid.
+Breast augmentation has known risks, for which Dr. Liu and our staff take steps to avoid.

 Some surgeons are touting these injections as a way for patients to see a prediction of what their results will look like if they choose to undergo breast augmentation; however, other plastic surgeons say the saline injections do not give a good projection of what an implant looks like within a breast.
 At Bay Area Aesthetic Surgery, we use the innovative VECTRA 3D imaging system, which gives a highly detailed, accurate projection of the results you can achieve.